-In contemporary times, Lilith has emerged as a potent symbol of female empowerment, a beacon of rebellion against patriarchal authority.
-She embodies the dark and mysterious aspects of femininity, a quality that resonates with many modern witches.
+In contemporary times, Lilith has emerged as a symbol of female empowerment, a beacon of rebellion against patriarchal authority.
+She embodies the dark and mysterious aspects of femininity, a quality that speaks to many modern witches.
 Her associations have led to her invocation in rituals and spells related to sexuality, fertility, and protection.
-In many ways, she shares commonalities with another powerful goddess, Hekate.
+In many ways, she shares similarities with another goddess, Hekate.

 Lilith in History

 Babylonian texts portrayed Lilith as the prostitute of the goddess Ishtar, a goddess of political sovereignty and war and a patroness of sex.
-At the same time, older Sumerian accounts depicted Lilitu as the handmaiden of Inanna, a goddess of love, war, and fertility.
+Older Sumerian accounts depicted Lilitu as the handmaiden of Inanna, a goddess of love, war, and fertility.
 Lilith, Ardat Lili, and others from the same class were linked to temple prostitution and associated with disease and impurity.

 Lilith is also identified with ki-sikil-lil-la-ke, a female being in the Sumerian prologue to the Gilgamesh epic, described as the 'gladdener of all hearts' and a constant screecher.
 The Sumerian king list references Lillu, possibly an early version of Lilith, as disturbing women in their sleep and functioning as an incubus.
 This reference to Lillu as an incubus, a male demon who visits women in their sleep to engage in sexual activity, is one of the many different roles and characteristics attributed to Lilith in different cultures and time periods.

 The Burney Relief, a Babylonian sculpture dating to roughly 1950 B.C.E., features a woman with bird talons flanked by owls and may depict Kisikil-lilla-ke or Lilitu.
 Lilith is also associated with the Anzu bird (lion-headed eagle), lions, owls, and serpents, which became her cult animals and influenced later Kabbalistic depictions of Lilith as a serpent in the Garden of Eden.
-These animals symbolise different aspects of Lilith’s character, with the Anzu bird representing her connection to the divine, lions symbolising her strength and power, owls representing her wisdom, and serpents symbolising her association with temptation and the forbidden.
+These animals symbolize different aspects of Lilith's character, with the Anzu bird representing her connection to the divine, lions symbolizing her strength and power, owls representing her wisdom, and serpents symbolizing her association with temptation and the forbidden.

-Despite her negative reputation, Lilith has remained a popular figure in literature and art throughout history.
-She has been reinterpreted in countless ways and has been the subject of numerous poems, novels, and paintings.
-In recent years, she has even become a feminist icon, as some have interpreted her story as a symbol of women’s struggle for equality and autonomy.
-However, it’s important to note that not all interpretations of Lilith as a feminist symbol are the same.
+Despite her negative reputation, Lilith has remained a figure in literature and art throughout history.
+She has been reimagined in countless ways and has been the subject of numerous poems, novels, and paintings.
+In recent years, she has become a feminist icon, as some have interpreted her story as a symbol of women's struggle for equality and autonomy.
+Not all interpretations of Lilith as a feminist symbol are the same.
 Some see her as a symbol of rebellion against patriarchal authority, while others view her as a cautionary tale about the dangers of female independence.

 Lilith in the Occult